marclandy/enterprise-infra/architecture practice/consulting/network_edge_of_enablement.md

 ## Marc Landy – Enterprise Network Architect

 *Overaching objective:*
-- I use the power of synthesizing Enterprise Architecture models to bridge business strategy with technical execution to ensure cost centers are viewed as digital strategic enablers.
+- I use the power of synthesizing Enterprise Architecture models to bridge an organisations business strategy with technical execution to ensure cost centers are viewed as digital strategic enablers.

 ## Purpose
 This charter defines the architectural value and strategic capability that Network delivers within complex enterprise programs,